josephlopezh888/cupid-ai-v1/README.md

 # Ideas

 Have any ideas for this plugin?
-Or do you have a plugin request?
 Send your ideas to Dapro#3132 on Discord!

 # Support